FEntwumS/FEntwumS.NetlistViewer/README.md

 | Binaries | GHDL | 5.0.1 |
 | Binaries | OSS CAD Suite | 2025.01.22 |

+Alternatively, you can enable `Automatically download binaries` from the `Experimental` Settings Category in OneWare Studio.
+If this setting is enabled, the netlist viewer will automatically download all dependencies.

 ## Limitations

 The viewer currently only supports designs written either exclusively in VHDL or exclusively in Verilog.
 While mixed